siznax/wptools/README.rst

 Wikidata:API (action=wbgetentities) for labels of claims

-- turns claim {'Q298': 'Country'} into Country: Chile
+- e.g. turns claim {'Q298': 'country'} into country: Chile
 - use get_wikidata() to populate claims